steveeidemiller/tls-certificates/README.md

 ## 1024-Bit Certificates

 Small IOT devices often lack the computing power needed to quickly process encryption using 2048-bit or 4096-bit certificates.
 1024-bit certficiates are more efficient for such devices while still being secure.
 At the time of this writing, there are no known exploits for 1024-bit encryption.
-So, while 1024-bit certificates should never be used on the Internet or other public networks due to public standards, they are still perfectly viable for isolated networks such as residential or home lab scenarios.
+So, while 1024-bit certificates should never be used on the Internet or other public networks, they are still perfectly viable for isolated networks such as residential or home lab scenarios.

+Carefully consider your security requirements before generating and using certificates.

+## 2048-Bit Certificates

-Larger devices and servers that have more computing power should use at least 2048-bit certificates where practical.
-Any devices connected to the Internet should also use 2048-bit certificates where possible, including IOT devices.
+Larger devices and servers that have more computing power should use at least 2048-bit certificates.
+Any devices connected to the Internet should also use 2048-bit certificates, including IOT devices.